lyokha/nginx-healthcheck-plugin/README.md

 }
 ```

-In this *merged view*, all faulty servers are tagged with times of their latest
+In this *merged view*, all faulty peers are tagged with times of their latest
 checks.
+Notice also that upstreams in the merged view never contain duplicate
+peers.

 ### Normal upstreams, only health checks